 Being honest isn’t always easy, but it is the key to a healthy relationship.

 One study about “12 Healthy Dating Relationship Qualities” found that good communication, honesty, and trust were listed as some of the highest qualities.

 Being honest means telling your partner when you feel there are issues that need to be talked about.
 It also means admitting when you were wrong and apologizing instead of making excuses.
-Not only does honesty help foster genuine open communication between you and your spouse, it also helps build trust.
+Not only does honesty help foster genuine open communication between you and your spouse, but it also helps build trust.

 7. Talk about the little things

 One of the great communication skills in relationships is when you and your partner can talk about the little things as well as the big things.
 You can strengthen your marriage by talking about your day, your thoughts, or share funny stories from your week.